Chehalis River: Chehalis Basin Strategy

 Counties within the Chehalis River basin, various other regional governments, and the Washington Department of Fish and Wildlife (WDFW), in association with Native American tribes, environmental groups, scientists, and local citizens, organized a partnership in 2014 named the Chehalis Basin Strategy to propose and research a combination of plans along the Chehalis River to mitigate flooding and to restore aquatic habitat, particularly for local Chinook salmon.
 The initial proposal outlined several flood control reduction measures, with downstream levee improvements particularly at the Chehalis–Centralia Airport, and a flood retention dam in Pe Ell which is planned to limit catastrophic damage from 100-year floods within the Chehalis River Basin.

+Environment and ecology

+A waterweed known as Brazilian elodea, has been an invasive plant in the river since 1998.
+The plant has been recorded as spreading from Plummer Lake in Centralia, considered the source of the infestation, to Montesano.
+The invasive species was most likely introduced by the dumping of a personal aquarium.
+Efforts to eradicate the weed from the lake in the 2020s led to a noticeable decrease of elodea in the area.
+A four-year fund of up to $1.3 million from the Aquatic Species Restoration Program (ASRP) was made available in May 2026 to the Grays Harbor Noxious Weed Control Board to begin a project to remove and eradicate the plants from the river and sloughs between Plummer Lake and Montesano.
+The efforts are to include physical removal by divers and herbicides in sloughs where disturbed sediment hinders manual extraction.

 Wildlife

 The river is home to several salmon species, including chum, coho and Fall Chinook, and the basin is also a habitat for Steelhead trout.
 In 2018, the Chehalis was the only river basin in the state in which any classification of salmon was not listed as an endangered species, despite decreasing numbers of the fish.
 A petition was filed by conservation groups in 2023 to list the Chinook salmon as endangered under the Endangered Species Act.